invariantlabs-ai/docs/docs/index.md

 With this code, your agent is automatically tracked and all execution traces will be logged in a designated dataset on the <img class='inline-invariant' src="assets/logo.svg"/> [Invariant Explorer](https://explorer.invariantlabs.ai).

-This enables you to analyze, debug and ensure the security of your agentic system, during development and operation.
-It also opens up your agent to the Invariant family of tools, allowing you to [observe and debug](./explorer/) your agent, [test it](testing/), and [analyze it for security vulnerabilities](https://github.com/invariantlabs-ai/invariant?tab=readme-ov-file#analyzer).
+Overall, this integration opens up your agent to the Invariant family of tools, allowing you to [observe and debug](./explorer/) your agent, [test it](testing/), and [analyze it for security vulnerabilities](https://github.com/invariantlabs-ai/invariant?tab=readme-ov-file#analyzer).

 In the next sections, we will introduce the Invariant eco-system and how to get started with it.